 It can be used in advanced infrastructure to manage high capabilities.
 In the network, all the components, traffic flow, servers, and application is viewed in the hierarchical view to summarize the process and alert’s performance.
 It also monitors the network infrastructure which uses WMI, SSH, Packet Sniffing, SNMP, Rest API, SQL, Ping, HTTP request, and so on.
-It is the best choice for the new organization to monitor their network performance as it is user-friendly, highly powerful, and monitors the end to end process.
+It is the best choice for the new organization to monitor their network performance as it is user-friendly, highly powerful, and monitors the end-to-end process.
 The unique feature is to monitor the components in mobile applications and datacenter.
-The QR code that matches the printed out sensor and fixed to physical hardware.
+The QR code matches the printed-out sensor and is fixed to physical hardware.
 The mobile application can be implemented to scan the code to summarize the functions of the device that is viewed on the mobile screen.
 It has a flexible price plan and can be implemented according to the user’s choice.

 It has an attractive web graphical user interface which makes it more popular and user friendly.
 It is available as open-source and can be completely configured.
 It is concentrated on trending functionalities and system monitoring.
 This tool is used to monitor the servers and linked network hardware.
 The main advantage of the tool is, it can predict the traffic and forecast the upcoming by analyzing the historical data.
 As it is open-source, it possesses wide community support all over the world with active users and has brief documentation support.
 It allows the user to utilize the open-source solutions of all components without any mandate vendor lock-ins.
 It is too powerful for SMB networks placed below a thousand nodes.
 But above that, the tool becomes slow with degraded performance.
 An important demerit to be included is it doesn’t have any reports and real-time tests.

 This tool is implemented in 2009 by the developer team of Nagios.
 It can be used for network and service monitoring tools in the open infrastructure.
-It is user friendly and flexible, especially for enterprise and SMB networks.
-The tool concentrates on monitoring services and infrastructure which has a report and alert functionalities, and strongly works on threshold analysis.
-It is famous to generate the alarm for high priority alerts and the report is pulled for every health check of the user IT infrastructure.
+It is user-friendly and flexible, especially for enterprise and SMB networks.
+The tool concentrates on monitoring services and infrastructure which has report and alert functionalities, and strongly works on threshold analysis.
+It is famous to generate the alarm for high-priority alerts and the report is pulled for every health check of the user IT infrastructure.
 The dependency of alerts can be viewed in the dashboard that is triggered via SMS, email, or some messaging applications.
 It is available as free and open-source with the firm and supportive community

 7. ManageEngine OpManager